fedres/cpm/README.md

-Here’s the updated README incorporating all the detailed functionality, the TUI, Git integration, and future plans:

----

 # CPM: Cancerous Project Manager

 **CPM** (Cancerous Project Manager) is a **bash-based C++ project manager** built for developers who crave a streamlined project management experience without the baggage of full IDEs.
 Whether you’re using Neovim or just prefer lightweight tools, CPM has you covered with its intuitive TUI and Git-backed folder structure management.